PyMamba/mamba-framework/docs/development/view.rst

 .. _view:

 ====================
-The mamba view guide
+The Mamba view guide
 ====================

 Mamba uses |jinja2|_ as template engine.
-Jinja2 is a modern and designer friendly templating language for Python, modelled after Django's templates.
+Jinja2 is a modern and designer friendly templating language for Python, modelled after Django's templating system.
 It is fast, widely used and secure with optional sandboxed template execution environment.

 Jinja2 Documentation
 ====================

-Jinja2 has it's own (and extensive) documentation, mamba take cares of the initialization of the common contexts and loaders so you don't have to take care yourself.
+Jinja2 has its own (and extensive) documentation, Mamba take cares of the initialization of the common contexts and loaders so you don't have to take care yourself.

-The |jinja2| documentation is available in it's `project web site <http://jinja.pocoo.org/docs/>`_, we recommend you visit their documentation.
+The |jinja2| documentation is available in it's `project web site <http://jinja.pocoo.org/docs/>`_, we recommend you read their documentation.

 Mamba templating
 ================

-Mamba implements its own wrapper around |jinja2| templating engine to integrate it with mamba routing and controllers systems.
+Mamba implements its own wrapper around |jinja2| templating engine to integrate it with Mamba routing and controllers systems.

-In mamba, the only thing that you need to create and render a new template is create a |jinja2| template file into ``application/view/templates`` directory and point to it with your browsers or link it in another of your application pages.
+In Mamba, the only thing that you need to create and render a new template is create a |jinja2| template file into ``application/view/templates`` directory and point to it with your browsers or link it in another of your application pages.

 Mamba define a default root template internally called ``root_page.html`` that is needed for the framework to insert the web resources that we add to the ``stylesheets`` and ``scripts`` directories into ``application/view``.
 The layout that all the views in your application share inherit directly from this internal template.